uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 VDJdb provides a database of CDR3 motifs, which you can access at https://vdjdb.cdr3.net/motif to find suitable motifs.
 You can search for motifs based on an epitope or a CDR3 sequence or subsequence.

-The figure below showcases a SARS-CoV-2-specific motif from VDJdb.
-This SARS-CoV-2-specific TCRs must have 15 amino acids long CDR3 and use the germline genes TRBV27*01 and TRBJ2-1*1.
+The screenshot below showcases a SARS-CoV-2-specific motif from VDJdb.
+These SARS-CoV-2-specific TCRs must have 15 amino acids long CDR3 and use the germline genes TRBV27*01 and TRBJ2-1*1.

 .. image:: ../_static/figures/VDJdb_CDR3_database.png
   :width: 1500